Aisha-Yusuff/WhatsCookingRESTAPI/README.md

 ### Implementation

 ####  Design Patterns
-The design patterns used to build this REST API include the Builder pattern and the Adapter pattern.
+The design patterns used to build this REST API was the Builder pattern (creational) and the Service Layer pattern (architechural).

 The Builder pattern was used to create a Recipe object.
 I opted for this pattern because it allowed me to initially build a recipe object that only included certain attributes and without removing the immutable nature of the object and creating another constructor, I could then add more attributes to the object.

-The Adapter pattern was used to build the service layer of this API.
-I created a service interface which acted as an adaptee.
-I then created a service implementation class that acted as the adaptor, the class implemented the interface and inherited its methods to implement the business logic of the API.
-This pattern introduced loose coupling between the client and the service interface and increased the reusability of the code.
+The Service Layer pattern was used to build the service layer of this API.
+I created a service interface which held the CRUD methods of the API.
+I then created a service implementation class that implemented the interface and inherited its methods.
+This classed added functionality to each method and communicated with the Jpa repository layer, to ensure the correct data was retrieved from the postgreSQL database.
+This pattern introduces loose coupling and abstraction to the API and increases the reusability and scalabilty of the code.

 #### Database
 This application currently uses a PostgreSQL relational database.